 7. Book: The Charm of the Antique

 I first noticed this book when walking through the galleries at Winterthur.
-The book, published in 1914, explores a number of charms including the charm of acquisition, the charm of the thing you didn’t get, the charm of specializing, the charm of the unexpected and finally the charm of possession.
+The book, published in 1914, explores a number of charms including the charm of acquisition, the charm of the thing you didn’t get, the charm of specializing, the charm of the unexpected, and finally the charm of possession.
 It’s this final charm I suspect the panelists would find most interesting.
-It touches on the differentiation between hoarding and collecting and the collector who hoardes.
-The book dates to the time when collecting American antiques came into vogue, the book seems to be a must for the shelf of every collector.
+It touches on the differentiation between hoarding and collecting and the collector who hoarded.
+The book dates to the time when collecting American antiques came into vogue, and the book seems to be a must for the shelf of every collector.
 It helps that it’s an antique in itself.
 Here’s one for $25 at Cats Cradle Books.

 8. Hotel Room Key

 By now almost everyone who has stayed in a hotel has had to make an extra trip to the front desk because a key card isn’t working.
 Indeed there are some advantages to old technology.
 (For example, writing something down on a pad takes far less time than turning on a device and typing on a minuscule keyboard.)
 Hotel room keys can make one of the most interesting collections ever assembled.
 Not only do they lead to conversations about different hotels, cities and eras, but also what has gone on inside hotel rooms!
 Interior decorators take note.

 Here’s one from recent memory in Las Vegas.

 And two from the Roosevelt Hotel in Pittsburgh.